Del Mar Photonics, Inc.

 6:30 Dinner @ Stanford Faculty Club, Main Dining Hall

-7:30 TMT: Designing and Building the World’s Largest Telescope
+7:30 TMT: Designing and Building the Worlds Largest Telescope

 Jerry Nelson